-One of the main reason, I believe, why our computer is frequently infected, or reinfected, is because we don't wear any "condoms" when we are online.
+One of the main reason, I believe, why our computer is frequently infected, or reinfected, is because our computers don't wear any "condoms" when we are online.
 Condoms are important in preventing gonorrhea, syphillis, HIV, AIDS and other STDs from getting into our system.
-Virtual "condoms" are also important in preventing viruses, bacteria, malware, hackers, hookers, and pimps from infecting our PC when we are online.
+Virtual "condoms" are also important in preventing viruses, bacteria, rootkits, malware, hackers, hookers, and pimps from infecting our PC when we are online.
 Here is the "virtual condom" that I am talking about.

 Don't forget, remember every IP address of every device that is connected to your network, such as your computer, printer, and so forth.
 If you see a pop-up window with an IP address that you don't recognize that is trying to connect to your network, block that connection.
 See a recent connection attempt below that I blocked.
 I don't recognize it, so I blocked it.
 And my computer is still working fine after I blocked it.
 But if you click "I am at Home," these jerks will take over your network.
+Instead, click "I am at a public place."
 Watch for any strange behavior of your browser.
 Delete or uninstall temporarily your browser if you suspect that hackers, hookers, and pimps are trying to mess you up through your browser.
 Make sure that you reinstall a clean copy of your browser.